graphql/graphql-spec/spec/Section 6 -- Execution.md

     and {label}.
   - Set the entry for {deferUsage} in {newDeferMap} to {newDeferredFragment}.
 - Return {newDeferMap}.

+The {CollectExecutionGroups()} algorithm is responsible for creating the Execution Groups, i.e. Incremental Data Records, for each partitioned grouped field set.
+It uses the map created by {GetNewDeferMap()} algorithm to associate each Execution Group with the correct Deferred Fragment.

 CollectExecutionGroups(objectType, objectValue, variableValues,
 newGroupedFieldSets, path, deferMap):